sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-configurations.rst

   saml.context.lb.scheme=https
   saml.context.lb.contextPath=/

-.. note::  Make sure to change localhost to your domain name or your IP.
+.. note::  Make sure to change <sparkflows-dns> to your domain name or your IP.